christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 1. In the "Public Keys" tab of *SimpleGUIWallet*, query addresses as in the subsection above.
 Then select the key you wish to confirm from the list, and click the "Confirm Address" button.

-2. On your Ledger Nano device, look to see that the device says "**Confirm public key**" and displays the exact same public key as you see in the _SimpleGUIWallet_ app.
-If the keys do not match, DO NOT trust the key from _SimpleGUIWallet_.
+2. On your Ledger Nano device, look to see that the device says "**Confirm public key**" and displays the exact same public key as you see in the *SimpleGUIWallet* app.
+If the keys do not match, DO NOT trust the key from *SimpleGUIWallet*.
 If the keys do match, then you know that the Ledger Nano device can sign transactions using the key, and you may import the key into your account, as described in the next subsection.

 Step 4: Add the keys to your new account:
 -----------------------------------------

+In the BitShares UI wallet where you created your new account, navigate to the "Permissions" area by clicking the Menu icon (upper right), selceting "Settings," then "Accounts," and then "View Keys" for the appropriate account, as illustrated below:

 .. figure:: ledger_nano/Update_Keys_UI_Location.png
     :width: 80%